A Unified Representation of Neural Networks Architectures: Continuous Width Neural Networks

 \subsection{DeepNet and DeepCNN}

 Let us first define a Deep neural Network (DeepNet) with $\ell$ hidden layers and $n$ neurons for each hidden layer.
-To do that, inspired by the study on reservoir computing dynamics as introduced in \citep{grigoryeva2018universal,jaeger2007echo} for one hidden layer only, we denote the input by $X$ in $\RR^p$ and the output by $Y$ in $\RR^q$, so that the DeepNet is modeled as,
+To do that, for $i=0,\ldots, \ell-1$ and $j=1,\ldots, n$, let $\sigma_{i+1}^{j}$ be a scalar activation function such as ReLU, hyperbolic tangent, or a Tauber-Wiener function, see, e.g., \citep{magon:ejc:2021,yin2021stability} for more details.
+Inspired by the study on reservoir computing dynamics as introduced in \citep{grigoryeva2018universal,jaeger2007echo} for one hidden layer only, we denote the input by $X$ in $\RR^p$ and the output by $Y$ in $\RR^q$, so that the DeepNet is modeled as,

 where $Z_0, Z_1, \ldots, Z_\ell$ are the hidden states in $\RR^n$, and $W_{1}, \ldots, W_{\ell}$, are matrices of hyperparameters in $\RR^{n\times n}$.
 In \eqref{12:juin.2}, $\sigma_{i+1}:\RR^n\rightarrow \RR^n$ is a componentwise activation function, that satisfies, for all $X$ in $\RR^n$ and for all $j=1,\ldots, n$,